 When the last process disconnects from the COM server, it will terminate itself after some seconds.
-The Oracle VM VirtualBox configuration (XML files) is maintained and owned by the COM server and the files are locked whenever the server runs.
+The Oracle VM VirtualBox configuration XML files are maintained and owned by the COM server and the files are locked whenever the server runs.